-For me this means that having more time can help me become closer to the person that I'm meant to be.
+For me, this means that having more time can help me become closer to the person that I’m meant to be.
 I ended up doing biomedical research and public health as a career, but perhaps there is an artist inside me (sadly, not likely!).
 But it could mean that I could pursue volunteer work outdoors in nature.
 I always wondered if I was meant to do something around the environment.

 FI also means that I can be more fully what I am now–partner, mom, daughter, friend.
 I would have the time to invest in these important relationships.
 More time to spend sharing experiences and stories.
-More time for me to notice and be present to the other persons’ experience.
+More time for me to notice and be present to the other person’s experience.
 Time for me to reflect on how I can adapt and grow to best nurture these relationships.

 On top of all that, FI will allow me to think beyond myself and my close circle of friends and family.
-I hope that I will also be able to contribute in a meaningful way to my community around me.
+I hope that I will also be able to contribute in a meaningful way to the community around me.
 Maybe through volunteering or by just being a good neighbor.